 Essential Oils to Enhance Movement

-Any kind of movement, including walking, yoga or more intense exercise, offers numerous health benefits – enhancing the flow of blood and lymph, releasing natural feel-good chemicals known as endorphins, and strengthening your body.
-It also helps route blood flow to your brain to increase your physical and mental energy levels.
+Any kind of movement, including walking, yoga, or more intense exercise, offers numerous health benefits—enhancing the flow of blood and lymph, releasing natural feel-good chemicals known as endorphins, and strengthening your body.
+It also helps route blood flow to your brain, increasing your physical and mental energy levels.

 How Movement Enhances Health